cobwebch/externalimport_tut/Documentation/EmployeesImport/Teams/Index.rst

 employees.
 Indeed a team will be comprised of several employees and any employee may be part of several teams.

-When such data comes along, the external\_import extension expects it to be denormalised.
+In this example the incoming data is denormalised.
 This means that if team A contains 3 employees, there will be 3 entries for team A, each with a relationship to a different employee.
 Let's look at the example data:

 .. figure:: ../../Images/TeamsFileContent.png
 	:alt: The teams file

-	CSV data in the temas.txt file
+	CSV data in the teams.txt file

 We clearly see that the "Planet Destroyers" team appears three times, because it is comprised of employees 256, 421 and 784.